-Rey began a lifelong love affair with photography when his brother gave him an ancient Petri rangefinder camera as a child.
-From there, Rey purchased a Pentax K1000 SLR and learned how to manually focus and meter for high school and then college sports.
-Taking a brief hiatus from photography to start a career and family, he rediscovered it in the form of a digital point and shoot when he loaded his wife and kids into their Honda minivan and drove from the East Coast of the United States to the Pacific Ocean and then back.
-That trip changed his life.
+I’m Rey and I began a lifelong love affair with photography when my brother gave me an ancient Petri rangefinder camera as a child.
+From there, I purchased a Pentax K1000 SLR and learned how to manually focus and meter for high school and then college sports.
+Taking a brief hiatus from photography to start a career and family, I rediscovered it in the form of a digital point and shoot when we loaded our kids into a Honda minivan and drove from the East Coast of the United States to the Pacific Ocean and then back.
+That trip changed my life.

-In his spare time, Rey is an avid traveler, hiker, wanderer and daydreamer.
-He believes that planning a trip is 80 percent as much fun as being on a trip.
+In my spare time, I am an avid traveler, hiker, wanderer and daydreamer.
+I believe that planning a trip is 80 percent as much fun as being on a trip.
 OK, maybe 60 percent.
+In my non-spare time, I am a health care executive who frequently travels for work, speaking to business audiences on a variety of topics.
+I am also a consultant and author and enjoy assisting mission driven, not-for-profit organizations succeed.

-For Rey, this website will largely be an exploration of beauty, whether that can be found in the furthest reaches or in his hometown.
+For me, this website will largely be an exploration of beauty, whether that can be found in the furthest reaches or in my hometown.
 Additionally, this website will serve as a platform to store homilies and other related writings.

-Photography is a major part of my life, and it has been since I was young.
+Photography is still a major part of my life, and it has been since I was young.
 My shooting style is slow and methodical; I enjoy manually focusing, and selecting my aperture and shutter speed.
-Perhaps that’s why I am a fan of Fujifilm’s x100s and X-Pro2.

 Here’s a sampling of our photography…